simonrenauld/ServerSetup/README.md

 This hardware configuration and guide provide the tools you need to host LLMs on your infrastructure, empowering advanced development workflows without relying on external providers.
 ```

+This structure should make it easier to follow the steps sequentially.
+If you need further adjustments, let me know! 😊

 Feel free to tweak any part of this markdown as needed for your GitHub README! 😊